-If you have over-indulged too early, sleep it off on the beach and wait for the first scheduled ferry service at 7am – but, never wander off alone down the beach, stick with your friends, or you’ll wake up to find your money and valuables gone (or something much worse for girls).
+If you have overindulged too early, sleep it off on the beach and wait for the first scheduled ferry service at 7am – but, never wander off alone down the beach.
+Stick with your friends or you’ll wake up to find your money and valuables gone.

-Most of you will have been to a dance party or rave before, and know the unwritten rules – take care of each other.
+Most of you will have been to a dance party or rave before and know the unwritten rules.
+Always take care of each other.
 Just because this is a beach party a long way from home it doesn’t mean you should let your guard down.

 Most people walk away from the FMP having had a thoroughly good time, but bad stuff happens quite often.
 So often, that your travel insurer might ask a few hard questions about what you were doing.

-Skip the skipping rope, buy a beer instead of a bucket and leave the valuables at home, then you’ll be around to come back to the best beach party in the world again and again.
+Skip the skipping rope, drink responsibly and leave the valuables at home.
+Then you’ll be around to come back to the best beach party in the world again and again.